NPR controversies: Mike Pompeo and Mary Louise Kelly

-During the middle of the impeachment trial of Donald Trump, on January 24, 2020, Mary Louise Kelly, a host of NPR's All Things Considered, interviewed Secretary of State Mike Pompeo.
+During the middle of the first impeachment trial of Donald Trump, on January 24, 2020, Mary Louise Kelly, a host of NPR's All Things Considered, interviewed Secretary of State Mike Pompeo.
 After asking several questions about Iran–United States relations, Kelly asked why Pompeo had not supported Ambassador Marie Yovanovitch during the Trump–Ukraine scandal.
 Pompeo replied that he had always supported every State Department employee although he was unable or unwilling to cite a single example of support for Yovanovitch.

 Kelly says that Pompeo ended the interview and took her to a private room where he yelled at her, using several expletives.
 He asked her if she could find Ukraine on a map; she says she pointed to Ukraine, while he claims she pointed to Bangladesh.
 In a move the State Department Correspondents' Association described as "retaliation," the State Department then denied NPR correspondent Michele Kelemen a seat on Pompeo's flight to Europe and Central Asia.
 President Donald Trump praised Pompeo for the interview while suggesting he would cut funding for NPR.

 After the incident, NPR spokeswoman Isabel Lara emailed Washington Post columnist Eric Wemple "Donations are up!"